 A thought leadership piece by David Jones, Vertical and Horizontal Markets Manager at NCFE.

-Climate change is probably the most important issue of our time.
-It’s an issue that will impact and affect us all, and one that everyone has a part to play in tackling.
+Climate change is an issue that will impact and affect us all, and one that everyone has a part to play in tackling.

 As recently reported by the IPCC, it now seems inevitable that the world will warm by an average of 1.5c within the next 20 years - even in a best-case scenario.
 However, it’s important to note that any further rise can still be stopped.